rohitshukla01/XAI_Manuscript_Analyses/README.md

 # Predicting Phytoplankton Dynamics with Explainable AI

-This project uses machine learning and explainable AI (XAI) to predict and understand the phytoplankton dynamics in the Falling Creek and Beaverdam Reservoirs in Virginia.
-By analyzing environmental variables collected at the sites, and meterological data we uncover the hidden patterns driving phytoplanktons, offering insights for water quality management and ecological research.
+This project uses machine learning and explainable AI (XAI) to predict and understand the phytoplankton dynamics in the Falling Creek and Beaverdam Reservoirs in Virginia, USA.
+By analyzing environmental variables collected at the sites, we uncover the hidden patterns driving phytoplankton dynamics, offering insights for both water quality management and ecological research.

 ---